 - Next add the wine and cook while stirring until the liquid is full absorbed.

 - Once wine is absorbed, add a ladle of hot stock to the rice and stir until fully absorbed.
 When rice appears almost dry, add another ladle of stock and repeat the process until there are about two ladles of stock left.
 Now add the asparagus with another ladle of stock until the stock is again absorbed, add the last ladle with the parmesan cheese stirring until almost all absorbed.
-Season with salt and pepper to taste.
+Season with salt and pepper to taste and finish with a fresh squeeze of lemon juice.

 Source: Stuck on Sweet, adapted from Culinary Arts